Thermodynamic Properties of Schwarzschild Black Hole in Non-Commutative Gauge Theory of Gravity: Thermodynamic properties of the NC Schwarzschild black hole

-When $\Theta/r_h \ll 1$, the commutative entropy of the SBH is recovered:
+When $\Theta=0$ the commutative entropy of the SBH is recovered $S=\pi r_h^2$.

-In Fig. \ref{fig5}, we observe a significant difference in the entropy between the commutative and NC spacetime for smaller black holes, where it was insignificant for a larger one.
-At the final stage of evaporation, even after evaporation, we have a non-zero entropy \eqref{eqt3.10'}, except in the two poles of the black hole, and this can be explained by the quantum structure of spacetime.
+In Fig. \ref{fig5}, we observe a significant difference in the entropy between the commutative and NC space-time for smaller black holes, while the difference is insignificant for larger ones.
+At the final stage of evaporation and even after that we have a non-zero entropy \eqref{eq:4.8}, and this can be explained by the quantum structure of space-time

-This expression emerged from a pure quantum effects of the spacetime itself, where this quantum effects found their origin in the NC propriety of spacetime.
-This remnant entropy indicates a previously existing evaporated black hole, as the entropy is related to the area of the black hole by the relation \eqref{eqt3.6}, then the black hole after evaporation still has an area $A^{NC}_0=4\hat{S}_0$ which is a quantum area corresponding to the quantum entropy.
-This little strange quantum object has a quantum area and entropy but doesn't have an event horizon, which can be seen as a microscopic remnant black hole.
+This expression emerges from pure quantum effects which originate from the NC propriety of space-time itself.
+The remnant entropy indicates a previously existing evaporated black hole, since the entropy is related to the area of the black hole via $S_0^{\Theta }=A_0^\Theta/4$.
+Thus, after evaporation the black hole still has an quantum area corresponding to quantum entropy.
+This strange quantum object has a quantum area and entropy $S_{0}^{\Theta }$ with a minimal mass $\hat{m}_0=0.5\,l_p$ and event horizon $r_{h }^{min}= l_{P}$, which can be seen as a microscopic remnant black hole.

-Our results for the remnant entropy shows a Gaussian distribution in the final stage of the black hole evaporation ($r_h\approx0$) for different observation angles, the maximum remnant entropy is in the equator $\theta=\frac{\pi}{2}$ and disappears at the poles $\theta=0, \pi$.
-This is observed for large values of the NC parameter $\Theta$.